 msf auxiliary(http_ntlm) > exploit

 From given below image you can notice victim is trying to browse “IMDb.com” on his web browser but it requires authentication which is requesting for his username and password.
-Now if he try to open something else let says google.com there also it will ask username and password for authentication, until the victim will not submit his username and password he cannot browse anything on his web browser.
+Now if he tries to open something else let says google.com there also it will ask username and password for authentication until the victim will not submit his username and password he cannot browse anything on his web browser.

-As the victim enter username and password, attacker at background will capture NTLM hash on his system.
+As the victim enter username and password, the attacker at background will capture NTLM hash on his system.

 Great!!
-The attacker had captured NTMLv2 hash; now let count detail apart from hash value that the attacker has captured.
+The attacker had captured NTMLv2 hash; now let count detail apart from the hash value that the attacker has captured.